U.S. factory, spending data hint at improving economy

 | WASHINGTON

-The signs of a comeback, also evident in a surprise gain in construction spending, should bolster the Federal Reserve's resolve to keep scaling back its massive monetary stimulus.
-Reports from automakers also showed sales edged up from January's weather-depressed levels.
+The signs of a comeback, also evident in a brisk rise in automobile sales and a surprise gain in construction spending, should bolster the Federal Reserve's resolve to keep scaling back its massive monetary stimulus.

 "The economy is beginning the slow process of digging its way out of the weather-induced slowdown of recent months," said Millan Mulraine, deputy chief economist at TD Securities in New York.
 "This upward momentum should be sustained in the coming months."

-The Institute for Supply Management said its index of national factory activity rose to 53.2 last month after slumping in January to 51.3, its weakest reading since May.
+The Institute for Supply Management said its index of national factory activity rose to 53.2 last month after slumping in January to 51.3, which was the weakest reading since May.
 A reading above 50 indicates expansion.

 New orders bounced back as did supplier deliveries, inventories and order backlogs.
 However, production slipped for a third straight month and contracted for the first time since August 2012.

-Manufacturers said cold weather was still hindering operations: hampering logistics, causing back-ups at ports and disrupting supplies of raw materials.
+Manufacturers said cold weather was still having an impact on operations, by hampering logistics, causing back-ups at ports and disrupting supplies of raw materials.
 Frigid temperatures across large parts of the country have been blamed for weighing on growth at the start of the year.

-Financial markets were little moved by the data as investors focused on escalating tensions in Ukraine.
+U.S. financial markets were little moved by the data as investors kept a wary eye on escalating tensions in Ukraine.

 In a separate report, the Commerce Department said consumer spending increased 0.4 percent in January after a 0.1 percent gain in December.
 Economists had expected consumer spending, which accounts for more than two-thirds of U.S. economic activity, to rise only 0.1 percent.

 The increase in spending was driven by a 0.9 percent jump in outlays for services, the biggest gain since October 2001.
-The rise likely reflected a surge in demand for utilities amid the cold weather, as well as higher healthcare spending as President Obama's signature 2010 healthcare law went into effect.
+The rise likely reflected a surge in demand for utilities amid the cold weather, as well as increased spending on healthcare after President Obama's signature 2010 healthcare law went into effect.

 AUTOMATIC STABILIZER